andre-ye/uni/docs/phil/phil-440/lecture.md

 - Virtue Ethics is biased: elitist, egoist, cultural influences
 - Virtue Ethics is naive: bad biology, V not necessary or sufficient for flourishing

+---

+## Week 8 Tuesday: Utilitarianism and the Virtues
+- 1958: Elizabeth Anscombe, *Modern Moral Philosophy*.
+A bombshell.
+What is wrong with modern moral philosophy?
+Ethics had lost its way and the right thing to do was to turn back towards virtue ethics.
+- Manifesto with three theses:
+  - Psychology -- we must wait for a philosophy of psychology (philosophy of mind -- action, etc.) for it to be profitable to do ethics
+  - Moral 'ought' -- the very notion is mistaken.
+It is too tightly linked to particular types of religious and philosophical traditions which regard the normative claim as a decisive idea -- it has the weight of the gods behind it, it comes with a punch and seriousness.
+Anscombe: this conception of ethics is not so widespread, even among those who are believers.
+We need a weaker normatively, which we can get from the ancients.
+How to live the good life?
+This is enough for ethics.
+  - Post-Sidgwick problem: differences between moral philosophers from Sidgwick (utilitarian, 1907) until 1958 weren't very important.
+Arguing about topics important to tutilitarianism, but this is not really what we're interested in.
+- Consequentialim's deep root: hard to shake it off, even if you aren't a consequentialist.
+What's the deep root, and then how can we pull it out.
+- Consequentialism -- states of affairs are good or bad, actions are to be judged by their outcomes.
+- consequentialism yields many results which are unacceptable to Foot.
+- The deep root of consequentialism: it is never right to prefer a worse state of affairs to a better one.
+- Are there really bette rand worse state of affairs in the way that consequentialism requires?
+- We always use good and bad in a speaker-relative way.
+- Not just reduction to self interest.
+But it is a personal issue, speaker relative.
+- Objection from the utilitarians -- the best state of affairs in general, from 'the moral point of view'?
+Consequentialism has to tell us why it is the best.
+Not all points of view in the world have states of affairs attached to them.
+The very claim that there is an overall best state of affairs begs the question.
+- We are tricked into consequntialism: error theory -- benelovence is a virtue, but it is only one of many virtues.
+- Inside morality.
+In identifying the root cause, we found the root insidee morality, inside commonsense morality adn the judgements we already make.
+It's not some independent requirement.
+The origins of the thought come from within the system of morality.
+There is no independent standard used by consequentialism.
+- In our ordinary moral code there are many other requirements and prohibitions.
+Benelovence is not the whole of morality.
+- We wouldn't call unjust actions benelovent
+- Impartial observer.
+The God's-eye view: promoting everyone's well-being.
+This idealization of an impartial observer may be trying to be benelovent: but what about honesty, justice, etc. We have just assumed them away.
+- What is the point of morality?
+Surely it is not a code of manners.
+It is why we have the system, whether we should have them.
+- Morality as a rational device answerable to certain purposes.
+However, just with this thought we have re-introduced consequentialism.
+We haven't introduced anything independent.
+Do we need to understand purpose in such a way?
+- Who has the end (the purpose) of morality which we have posited?
+Looks like the purpose has to come from some place external.
+- The consequentialist gives us one moral theory, and we don't need to accept it.
+But we need to look for alternatives.
+- Aristotle's moral philosophy?
+-